dashevo/js-dash-sdk/docs/platform/identities/about-identity.md

 ## What is an identity

-An Identity is a blockchain-based identitier for individual (user) and applications.
+An Identity is a blockchain-based identifier for individuals (users) and applications.
 Identity is the atomic elements that linked with additional applications can be extended toward providing new functionnalities.

 Read more on the Dash Platform documentation about [Identity](https://dashplatform.readme.io/docs/explanation-identity).